Alainel27/Alainel27/README.md

 Throughout my academic journey, I strive to improve my skills and computer prowess for the future that awaits.

+As much as I love computers I also love to space, piano, singing, nature, free diving, skating, snowboarding, gaming and reading.

 - 📫 EMAIL ME alanzaharia52@gmail.com